MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hbaapi/nf-hbaapi-hba_registerfortargetevents.md

 Contains a 64-bit worldwide name (WWN) that uniquely identifies the local HBA port from which the target was discovered.
 For a discussion of worldwide names, see the T11 committee's <i>Fibre Channel HBA API</i> specification.

-#### - discoveredPortWWN

-Contains a 64-bit WWN that uniquely identifies the remote HBA port from which target events are reported.

-#### - callbackHandle

-Contains an opaque identifier that the user must pass to <a href="..\hbaapi\nf-hbaapi-hba_removecallback.md">HBA_RemoveCallback</a> to de-register the callback routine.

-#### - allTargets
+#### - userData

-Indicates, when nonzero, that the value in <i>discoveredPortWWN</i> will be ignored, and the callback will be called for events associated with all current and future discovered targets.
-If this member is 0, only events associated with the target specified by <i>discoveredPortWWN</i> will be reported.
+Pointer to a buffer that is passed to the callback routine with each event.
+This data correlates the event with the source of the event registration.

 ## -returns